Should your remote team members choose when and how they work? Where should you draw the line when it comes to flexible work?

 That’s where you come in as a manager.
 Ensure you always encourage your team members to focus on one thing at a time.
 Advise them to use dedicated home offices and work within a specific period.

-You can enforce a strict work schedule for everyone, depending on the work structure you’ve chosen.
-Another thing to do is incorporate the use of time trackers as a core part of your work process.
+You can enforce a strict schedule for everyone, depending on the work structure you’ve chosen.
+Another thing to do is incorporate the use of time trackers as a core part of your process.

 Encourage Employee Autonomy